tlicata/power/README.md

 By default, actions are run on [GitHub Hosted Runners][github-hosted-runners] (Windows or Linux virtual machines on Microsoft Azure).
-However, these are ephemeral and each run gets a fresh machine.
+However, these are ephemeral - each run gets a fresh machine.
 You can [host your own runners][host-your-own-runners] for more control.

 This repo contains two workflows.
 One runs on GitHub and the other runs on a